 - Lifetime warranty

-- Magnification quite low compared to other models in similar price ranges
+- Magnification is quite low compared to other models in similar price ranges

 - Adjusting focus and fit can be challenging